 Soil also shifts when it becomes too dry.
 Sometimes large trees have roots that extend underneath the foundation.
 These roots can absorb as much as 100 gallons of water daily from the soil.
 As soil loses moisture it shrinks.
 Soil shrinkage contributes to foundation movement, in particular differential movement.
 Differential movement happens when one area of the foundation has moved while other areas have not.
 Your foundation may develop stair-shaped cracks when it is affected by differential movement.
 House leveling can help reset the foundation and help prevent future cracks and problems.

-House leveling costs vary depending on the foundation’s condition and other variables.
-Olshan offers a Hybrid Piling System that combines both steel and concrete components for best foundation support.
+House leveling costs vary depending on the foundation’s condition, homeowner goals and method of repair.
 For a foundation repair estimate, contact a certified repair specialist.